Honoring our Promise to Toxic-Exposed Veterans

 Educate: Click here to learn more about toxic exposure and click below to hear directly from Air Force veterans MSgt.
 Brian Graves and Lt.
 Col. Nate Brauner about their experiences living with the effects of toxic exposure.

 Legislate: Chairman Takano introduced the Honoring our Promise to Address Comprehensive Toxics Act of 2021 – or the Honoring our PACT Act – based off 15 proposals from Members on both sides of the aisle.
 Click below to watch the press conference introducing the Honoring our PACT Act!
+(Update: The Honoring our PACT Act passed the House on March 3, 2022)

 When we send our servicemembers into harm’s way, we commit to caring for them – and paying for that care – when they come home.
 It’s time we honor our pact and ensure all veterans exposed to toxic substances can get the care and benefits they’ve earned.